 - Local Communities (grants of £1,000 to £10,000) is currently open for applications.
 Please check with your local community foundation to find out when their deadline is - there will be periods when the grant round temporarily closes.

-Community Cash (grants of £500-£1,000) is now open for applications.
+Community Cash (grants of £500-£1,000) is currently closed for applications.
 Community Cash runs alongside Comic Relief’s annual Campaign and local media partners across the UK.
-To see whether your local community foundation is running it, please click here

 - Large Grants (grants up to £30,000) are nominated by community foundations and chosen by Comic Relief every year.